anhnguyendepocen/quant-geo/01-Lesson.md

 Data science (statistics) must be done on a computer.
 You have two choices: use a spreadsheet or code with a programming language.

-Being able to code is an increasingly important skill.
+Being able to code is an important skill.

-A spreadsheet is convenient (at least at first), but it is ultimately limiting and hampers three properties that are essential for scientific data analysis: *Reproducibility*, *Communication*, *Automation*.
+A spreadsheet is convenient, but it is ultimately limiting and hampers three properties essential for proper scientific data analysis: *Reproducibility*, *Communication*, *Automation*.

 ### Reproducibility

-If your analysis is to be convincing to others, the trail from the data you started with to the final output must be made available.
+If your analysis is to be convincing, the trail from the data you started with to the final output must be available to the public.

-It is difficult to do this with a spreadsheet.
+It is difficult to create a reproducible trail with a spreadsheet.
 It is easy to make mistakes (e.g., accidentally sorting just a column rather than the entire table).

-Your scientific paper describing the result of an analysis is advertisement for a specific claim.
+A scientific paper describing the result of your analysis is advertisement for a specific claim.
 But the `proof` is the procedure that was used to obtain the result.
 The code should be the exact procedure.

 ### Communication

-Code is the grammar of communicating what you did.
-It is not just to get a computer to do what you want it to do but to communicate with other scientists and to your future self.
+Code is the recipe for what you did.
+It is the most efficient way to communicate exactly what you did.
+Communication to others and to your future self.

-It is difficult to explain precisely what you did when working with a spreadsheet.
-Click here, then right click here, then choose menu X, etc. The words we use to describe these procedures are not standard.
+It's hard to explain precisely what you did when working with a spreadsheet.
+Click here, then right click here, then choose menu X, etc. The words you might use to describe these procedures are not standard.

-Code is an efficient way to communicate because all important information is given as plain text without ambiguity.
+Said another way: Code is an efficient way to communicate because all important information is given as plain text without ambiguity.

 ### Automation

-If you've ever made a map using GIS you know how difficult it is to make another (even similar one) with a new set of data.
+If you've ever made a map using GIS you know how hard it is to make another (even similar one) with a new set of data.
 Executing code with new data is simple.

 ## The R programming language

 * R is the leading open source statistical programming language.
+R vs Python.
 * R is free, open-source, runs on Windows, Macs, etc. Excellent graphing capabilities.
 Powerful, extensible, and relatively easy to learn syntax.
 Thousands of functions.
 * R has all the cutting edge statistical methods including methods in spatial statistics.
 * R is increasingly used by scientists of all stripes.
 Most of the world's statisticians use (and contribute to) it.